Sussex Police: Dog Support Unit

-Police dogs and their handlers are huge assets to the force and hold a vitally important role in safeguarding the whole of Sussex.

-General purpose dogs are one of the most effective means for tracking, chasing and detaining suspects, searching for stolen property and missing people, and assisting public order units with crowd control.
+The Sussex police have a Dog Support Unit that tracks, chases and detains suspects, searches for stolen property and missing people, and assists public order units with crowd control.

-Specialist search dogs are used for drug, cash and weapon recovery, for detecting explosives and for following the scent of a specific person.
+Specialist search dogs are used to recover drugs, casg and weapons; detect explosives; and follow the scent of a specific person.
 Dog handlers are also trained to deal with dangerous dogs.

 Rural Crime Team

 The Rural Crime Team, based out of Heathfield and Midhurst, are primarily responsible for policing the less built up areas.
 They will handle any rural forms of crime, from hunting and agricultural crimes and thefts of agricultural equipment etc. They work hand in hand with the Environment Agency as well as the National Wildlife Crime Unit.
 The team is headed up by an inspector who is supported by 3 sergeants.
 Unlike most other specialised unit, the rural crime team employes Police Community Support Officers (PCSOs) as well as police officers.